Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 8. Now we are going to run the **Distant land generator wizard** (the square button at the top left in the Distant Land tab).
 Hit **Select all** and then **Continue**.

-## Graphic Herbalism - MWSE and OpenMW Edition

-the latest nightly build of MWSE 2.1.